 As members of the family of Christ, the Ascension Pastoral Care Ministry is called to personally share God’s love, comfort, and care with all those within our congregation who are in need.

 Pastoral Care is the shared responsibility of clergy and laity.
 Although many pastoral care actions are handled by the rector or assigned groups, the role of every person in the parish is important as we are all called to love our neighbors as ourselves (Mark 12:31).
-If you are interested in involvement in any of the pastoral care ministries shown below, contact Susan McLeod, Vestry Liaison, or Lola Thomas, Chairperson.
+If you are interested in involvement in any of the pastoral care ministries shown below, contact Linda Hamilton, Vestry Liaison or Annette Cook and Kerry Suggs, Chairpersons.

 Coffee Hour Cards — When there is a need, a get-well (or other) card may be placed in the Parish Hall for parishioners to sign as a show of care and concern.
-Contact is Susan McLeod.

 Daughters of the King — This spiritual sisterhood of women, dedicated to a life of prayer, service and evangelism, prays for the needs of the parish.
-Contact is Marcia Humphries.

 E-Mail Prayer Chain – This is an e-mail based network for intercessory prayer requests.
 Members pray for the specific prayer requests of parishioners.
 Members receive e-mail messages regarding hospitalizations, deaths, births, and other life events in our parish family.

 Eucharistic Visitors — Commissioned individuals take the Body and Blood of Christ to members who are unable to attend services due to health or other reasons.
-Contact is Mother Mary.

-Home/Nursing Home Visitation — Visits are conducted by the Rector and Pastoral Care members to offer support and encouragement.
+Home/Nursing Home Visitation — Visits and calls are conducted by the Rector and Pastoral Care members to offer support and encouragement.
 To request a visit, contact the church office.

-Memorial Services Ministry — A team of folks prepare a reception with food and refreshments for funerals/memorial services.
-Contact is Mother Mary; Coordinator is Leigh Easterwood.
+Memorial Services Ministry — A team prepares a reception with food and refreshments for funerals/memorial services.

 Prayer Shawl/Baby Blanket Ministry — Prayer Shawl members prepare prayer shawls and baby blankets.
-Contact Bonita Harrelson for the meeting schedule.
 Shawls are blessed and then kept in Mother Mary’s office.
 Contact the church office to obtain one.